HarryStevens/party-time/README.md

 <a name="meta" href="#meta">#</a> pt.meta

-Returns an object with the number of parties, version number, and date of last update.
+Returns an object with the number of parties, version number, and the date that the parties were last updated.

 ## Tests
 ```bash